JorjaFox/library/content/posts/news/2007/eflux-media.md

 ---
 "Goodbye and Good Luck" was Jorja Fox's last appearance on the popular CBS series "CSI," after a seven-year tenure on the show.

-Forensic scientist Sara Sidle, the character Fox had portrayed since 2000, was very popular with fans â so much so that, when the actress was fired in 2004.
+Forensic scientist Sara Sidle, the character Fox had portrayed since 2000, was very popular with fans - so much so that, when the actress was fired in 2004.
 It was a temporary dismissal, as the public reacted strongly, demanding that she return.

 Thursday night's episode was the last Fox filmed as Sara Sidle and a worthy farewell for a notable character.
 Haunted by a suspect from a past case, the CSI ultimately decides to leave her harrowing job behind and sort out her emotional problems away from ever-present crime scenes.